Can you believe it?

 Lesson 16 – Say “YES” to stuff that pushes you a little

 I said yes to a few things last year that really pushed me.
 Delivering a branding class to someone else’s tribe – these people had never heard of me before – that was scary.
 I took part in Emma Holmes’ Rockstar Summit and it took me hours to record!
 I had to learn some new tech to be able to deliver the class, record my screen, talk and still produce a final 40-minute class – I was stressing – but I did it and it was well-received!
 I also did another similar class which I did after the Rockstar Summit and I recorded it in less time and less faffing!
 WIN!

 Lesson 17 – You’ll sign up for everything

-Lesson 18 – You won’t charge your worth in the beginning
+Lesson 18 – You won’t charge your worth at the beginning

 I didn’t.
 What I did learn quickly though was when I charged too little I got too busy.
 As I got busier I need more tools, systems and people on my team to help and in turn costs went up.
 My packages were packed full of great design elements but I wasn’t charging my true value, my expertise or covering costs.
 All that changed within 6 months of my business.

 Lesson 19 – You will encounter jealousy along the way

 From friends and family.
 Some make it more obvious than others.
 In the words of Kate Spencer, “send them love and light and all that shizzle.”
 It’s their issue if they can’t celebrate your successes.
 It’s their issues NOT yours.
 Jealousy, envy, mood hoover, whatever you want to call it – they are what they are and you cannot change that.
 Remove yourself from their path, unfollow, defriend if you have to, and disengage from their negativity.